 As a Fine Arts student in the late seventies, I was criticized for being too decorative, but I couldn’t help the fact that I was drawn to natural subject matter and wanted to create art in a traditional sense.
-I wanted to acquire skill, to master representational art, to make pretty things.
-This was not the world of art in 1981 when I found myself out of school and bartending.
-I happened to take a textile design class and immediately fell into this world that paid me to paint all day, striving for beauty and perfection.
-I had know about the botanical illustration certification program offered at the NYBG and after a wonderful career in textiles it was time for a new obsession that was in line with my fascination with the wonders of nature.
+I wanted to acquire skill, to master representational art.
+This was not the world of art in 1981.
+A textile design class led me to immediately fall into a world that paid me to paint all day!
+I had know about the Botanical Illustration certification program offered at NYBG and after a long and wonderful career in design and textiles it was time for a new obsession that was in line with my fascination with the wonders of nature.

 I just finished reading “The Undressed Art” Why We Draw.
 A wonderful book that explores human’s compulsion to make a mark on a piece of paper and find meaning in it.
 It addresses our natural desire to explore, improve and perfect.
 My art now represents that fascination in my desire to portray the amazing forms and patterns I can relate to as well as the graceful rhythm and movement in nature.
-When I begin working on a subject I discover so many wonderful details that I want to draw it over and over again, seeing something new each time.
 I want to share these discoveries with the viewer, to help them see the remarkable details they may otherwise overlook.
 To see life and growth and find hope and peace in it.

 I have recently discovered the joy of Plein Air painting and relish learning a new way of expression that feeds my love of nature.
 I think its important to record the rapidly changing word around us and feel fortunate to paint among so many talented painters chasing the light.